apache/spark/docs/mllib-collaborative-filtering.md

 other signals), you can use the trainImplicit method to get better results.

 {% highlight scala %}
+val alpha = 0.01
-val model = ALS.trainImplicit(ratings, rank, numIterations, 0.01)
+val model = ALS.trainImplicit(ratings, rank, numIterations, alpha)
 {% endhighlight %}
 </div>